garethjmsaunders/digital-code-style-guide/markdown.md

 ### Filenames

-Use `.md` rather than `.markdown`.
+Use `.md` suffix rather than `.markdown`.

-Filenames should be all lowercase, including the `.md` file suffix.
+If the Markdown file is a **product deliverable** (such as these style guide files) then the filename should be all lowercase, including the `.md` file suffix.

+If the Markdown file is a **supporting document** with instructions, set up guides, changelogs, etc. (such as CHANGELOG.md, CONTRIBUTING.md, README.md, SETUP.md)  then the filename should be uppercase

 ```
 \\ Correct